greggman/other-window-ipc/README.md

 ## To Do

-*   Make channel.close close all streams?
+*   Make `IPCChannel.close` close all streams?

-    Currently all channel close does is unregister the channel.
+    Currently all `channel.close` does is unregister the channel.
     All streams are still open and will continue to funciton.

     Maybe that's fine.
 The channel itself is just a way to